rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 System.out.println(result); // lions, tigers, bears
 ````

-Notice how the predefined collectors are in the Collectors class rather than the Collector
+Notice how the predefined collectors are in the `Collectors` class rather than the `Collector`
 class.
-This is a common theme, which you saw with Collection vs. Collections.
+This is a common theme, which you saw with `Collection` vs. `Collections`.
 We pass the
-predefined joining() collector to the collect() method.
+predefined `joining()` collector to the `collect()` method.
 All elements of the stream are then
-merged into a String with the specified delimiter between each element.
+merged into a `String` with the specified delimiter between each element.

-It is very important to pass the Collector to the collect method.
+It is very important to pass the `Collector` to the collect method.
 It exists to help collect
 elements.
-A Collector doesn’t do anything on its own.
+A `Collector` doesn’t do anything on its own.

 Let’s try another one.
 What is the average length of the three animal names?